treweathers/Java_Developer/review/Study.md

+# Java Study Guide
-# WGU Java Study Guide: CodeSignal Certification Preparation
+## Part I: WGU Java Study Guide: CodeSignal Certification Preparation
-## Certification Overview
+### Certification Overview
 ##### The CodeSignal Java certification evaluates your knowledge in core Java programming concepts.
 While the exam may change at any moment without notice, historically, you can expect four timed coding questions designed to test logic, problem-solving, and command of Java syntax.
 You will not be graded on style or comments, only on correctness and performance.

 ### Important Notes: